mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/What is Karaites.md

 ## Karaite Prayer vs. Rabbinic Prayer

 Prayer is a central aspect of Jewish life, but Karaite and Rabbinic Jews approach it **very differently**.
-While Rabbinic Judaism follows **structured liturgies and rabbinic blessings**, Karaite Judaism emphasizes **direct, personal communication with God** using **biblical texts and spontaneous prayers**.
+While Rabbinic Judaism follows **structured liturgies and rabbinic blessings**, Karaite Judaism emphasizes **direct, personal communication with Hashem** using **biblical texts and spontaneous prayers**.

 ---

 ## Karaite Prayer
-- **Direct and Personal** – Prayer is a **conversation with God**, not bound by fixed rabbinic texts.
+- **Direct and Personal** – Prayer is a **conversation with Hashem**, not bound by fixed rabbinic texts.
 - **No Fixed Liturgy** – We do **not** follow a structured *siddur* (prayer book); prayers are **spontaneous or based on scripture** (e.g., Psalms).
 - **Full Prostration** – We **bow fully to the ground** during prayer, as done in biblical times.
 - **Led by a Hazan** – A **Hazan** leads prayers, but individual Jews may also recite prayers aloud.